nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 end
 ```

-Then add get routes at the bottom of the config/routes.rb:
+Then add *get* route at the bottom of the config/routes.rb:

 ```
 get '*path', to: "application#fallback_index_html", constraints: ->(request) do